Villianur Terracotta Works: Process of manufacture

-To enhance the life of statues the craft work is subjected to the process of firing for about 30 minutes with Poda husk, powdered wood and Saanam.
+To enhance the life of the statues, the craft work is subjected to the process of firing for about 30 minutes with Poda husk, powdered wood and Saanam.
 After firing, the craft work is covered with sand and allowed to cool.

 Some of the products made are of gods, goddesses, divinities, animals forms, wall hangings and so forth.
 One of the tallest statues made is of a horse of 6 ft height which can be detached and reassembled.
 The smallest size product measures about an inch, particularly of Ganesha.

 A specialty of Villianur terracotta, which is not possible with other terracotta works, is that they can be made to a height of 30 ft and moulded to any thickness.

 Quality control is exercised by a committee consisting of 2 Master Craftsman of Villianur Terracotta Works, a representative from Pondicherry Crafts Foundation, and Associate Professors from National Institute of Fashion Technology (NIFT), Chennai.

 A master craftsman of Villianur Terrcotta Works is V.K.
-Munusamy who hails from Villianur village.
+Munusamy, who hails from Villianur village.
 He holds practical training classes in this art form which is attended by national and international students.
 He has received 68 awards from many countries and is also the recipient of UNESCO award in 2005 for his terracotta craftsmanship.